cosmos/sdk-tutorials/academy/3-my-own-chain/can-play.md

     }
     ```

-4. In the array add your first test case, one that returns an ok response:
+4. In the array add your first test case, one that returns an OK response:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/can-play-move-handler/x/checkers/keeper/grpc_query_can_play_move_test.go#L26-L44]
     {